francisco-camargo/opentofu-aws-hello-world/README.md

 5. **Connect to Your Instance**

-    After successful deployment, use the SSH command from the outputs:
+    After successful deployment, get the SSH command from the outputs:

+    ```bash
+    tofu output ssh_command
+    ```

+    Then run the displayed command, or manually use:

     ```bash
     ssh -i ec2-key.pem ec2-user@<public_ip>